 11. Obtain written authorization from your neighbor(s) if tenting will require entrance/access into your neighbor’s yard.

 12. Windows must be left open a minimum of 3 inches during the fumigation.
 We recommend installing window locks or dowels to prevent windows from opening more than 3 inches.

 Note: When returning home there is no need to wash dishes, clothing, furniture, etc…

 Terms, Conditions, and Liabilities

-B. Inclement weather may cause postponement.
+B. Inclement weather may cause a postponement.
 Many properties can be fumigated in the rain, but heavy winds are more problematic.
-We make every effort to stay on schedule; however, we must have full autonomy in making such decisions as they are affected not only by the likelihood the job will remain intact, but also by the safety of our crews.
+We make every effort to stay on schedule; however, we must have full autonomy in making such decisions as they are affected not only by the likelihood the job will remain intact but also by the safety of our crews.
 If your fumigation is postponed, we will attempt to advise you immediately.